microsoft/fluentui/packages/styling/README.md

 ```

-# Overring the theme colors
+# Overriding the theme colors

 The default palette of colors matches the default Fabric core styling conventions.
 However, it is possible to override the color slots to match your product requirements: